Ade-yinka123/HealthConnect-Appointment-Analytics/README.md

 - Establish an analytical approach for the next phase of the project.

 ---
+# 📅 Project Journey

+## 🔹 Week 4 — Project Foundation

+Week 4 focused on establishing the foundation for the HealthConnect analytics project.
 ## 🗂️ Dataset

+---
 The dataset contains **5,000 appointment records** and **18 variables** relating to:

 - 👤 Patient demographics